-CHARLOTTE, Tenn. — Steven Wiggins has been sentenced to death for the murder of Dickson County Sgt.
+CHARLOTTE, Tenn.
+(Court TV) — Steven Wiggins has been sentenced to death for the murder of Dickson County Sgt.
 Daniel Baker.
 Jurors reached the verdict in Wiggins’ punishment phase after two hours of deliberations.
 The sentence was handed down six days after the jury first found him guilty of all charges.

 CHARLOTTE, Tenn.
 (WTVF) — The man accused of killing a Dickson County sheriff’s deputy is now on trial.